karakasis/Path-of-Leveling/README.md

 ## Changelog in v0.65
 New in this release:
+  *New features*
 - Added Path of Building support.
 - - Select your Path of Leveling build on the editor and link it with the Path of Building.
 You need to provide a valid pastebin link from PoB.
-You can then export this PoB to your clipboard
-    when you need it, or view it directly in https://poe.technology/poebuddy/ .
+You can then export this PoB to your clipboard when you need it, or view it directly in https://poe.technology/poebuddy/ .
 I have no affiliation whatsoever with the developers.
 - Now if you export your build, and it is linked to Path of Building, the pastebin IS INCLUDED.
 That means that you only need 1 pastebin link that will contain both a PoL build and a PoB build.
-- Adjusted logs to provide less and more useful information

   *Reddit requests*
 - It is now possible to add notes to the socket groups.
 You can find the new icon on